GitTools/GitVersion/docs/usage/command-line.md

 `GitVersion.exe /updateassemblyinfo AssemblyInfo.cs /ensureassemblyinfo`

 All known attributes (`AssemblyVersion`, `AssemblyFileVersion`, `AssemblyInformationalVersion`) will be updated

+### Example: When AssemblyInfo.cs already exists
+`GitVersion.exe /updateassemblyinfo AssemblyInfo.cs /ensureassemblyinfo /excludeUpdateAssemblyVersion`

+Some attributes (`AssemblyFileVersion`, `AssemblyInformationalVersion`) will be updated, `AssemblyVersion` will be ignored.

 ### Example: When AssemblyInfo.cs and AssemblyVersionInfo.cs do not exist
 `GitVersion.exe /updateassemblyinfo AssemblyInfo.cs AssemblyVersionInfo.cs /ensureassemblyinfo`